Gum Inflammation and Disease Explained

 What does this have to do with gum disease?

 Gum disease = gum inflammation

 When we talk about “gum disease”, what we’re actually on about is inflammation of the gums.
 Gingivitis, which is early-stage gum disease, literally means “inflammation of the gingiva”.
 As previously explained, inflammation occurs when living tissues have been damaged.
-In the context of gum disease, damage is often caused by plaque build-up on the tooth surface, along the gum line.
+In the context of gum disease, damage is often caused by plaque and tartar build-up on the tooth surface, along the gum line.
 Indeed, when the bacteria in plaque release toxins which come into contact with the gums, this triggers an inflammatory-immune response.